thepirat000/Audit.NET/src/Audit.HttpClient/README.md

 - **IncludeOptions**: Specifies which [HTTP Request Options](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httprequestmessage.options?view=net-8.0) should be included in the audit output.
 Useful to add contextual information to the HTTP Audit Event.
 By default, the options are not included.
 - **CreationPolicy**: Allows to set a specific event creation policy.
 By default the globally configured creation policy is used.
 See [Audit.NET Event Creation Policy](https://github.com/thepirat000/Audit.NET#event-creation-policy) section for more information.
 - **AuditDataProvider**: Allows to set a specific audit data provider.
 By default the globally configured data provider is used.
 See [Audit.NET Data Providers](https://github.com/thepirat000/Audit.NET/blob/master/README.md#data-providers) section for more information.
 - **AuditScopeFactory**: Allows to set a specific audit scope factory.
-By default the general [`AuditScopeFactory`](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/AuditScopeFactory.cs) is used.
+By default the globally configured [`AuditScopeFactory`](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/AuditScopeFactory.cs) is used.

 ## Output Details